jeevankoiri10/jeevankoiri10/README.md

 ## 🤝 Let's Connect & Collaborate

-I'm always open to discussing:
-- 📱 Mobile app development opportunities
+## What I’m Open To
+- Mobile and full-stack roles with real product ownership
-- 🤖 AI/ML integration in mobile apps
+- AI/ML integration in production systems
-- 🚀 Full-stack project collaborations
-- 💡 Tech innovation and product ideas
+- Early-stage startups where speed and responsibility matter
-- 🎓 Mentorship and knowledge sharing
+- Mentorship and tech discussion

 **Find me on:**